The Heron CLI us used to to manage every aspect of the topology lifecycle.

 Alternatively, generate a full Heron release and

-CLI to all machines used to manage topologies.
+distribute the resulting heron CLI to all machines used to manage topologies.

 Common CLI Args